 Liquid fuel was first conceived by Oak Ridge National Laboratory as an alternative to the water-cooled, zirconium-clad uranium oxide solid fuel rods used in light water reactors.
 Thorium and uranium fluorides are dissolved in molten salt.
 ThorCon molten salt is a mix of fluorides of beryllium and sodium heated to 560-700°C. The fuel flows through the reactor vessel (the Pot) where it fissions and gets hotter, then through a pump and heat exchanger to cool it and deliver the thermal energy, then recirculates.

-Liquid fluoride salts enjoy several advantages over zirconium-clad solid oxide fuel including: tolerates much higher temperatures without damage, can be rapidly reconfigured by draining to move the fuel away from the moderator absolutely ensuring the fission reactions stop and into a configuration which readily loses decay heat, not pressurized or near any pressurized water that can push fission products into the environment, chemically binds up the two most difficult fission products strontium and cesium so they will not volatilize, easy to maintain fuel homogeneity because the circulation mixes the fuel to burn evenly, no excess reactivity needed and no burnable poisons so efficient in the use of valuable neutrons, easy to remove xenon fission products which otherwise deplete neutrons and complicate reactor control.
+Liquid fluoride salts enjoy several advantages over zirconium-clad solid oxide fuel.
+Liquid fuel tolerates much higher temperatures without damage.
+It can be rapidly reconfigured by draining the fuel away from the moderator ensuring fission stops, into a configuration which readily loses decay heat.
+The liquid fuel is at low pressure; it’s not near any pressurized water that might push fission products into the environment.
+It chemically binds up the two most difficult fission products strontium and cesium so they will not volatilize.
+The liquid fuel easily maintains homogeneity because the circulation mixes the fuel to burn evenly.
+No excess reactivity is needed and no burnable neutron absorbing poisons are used, efficiently using valuable neutrons.Liquid fuel makes allows removal of the fission product xenon which otherwise absorbs neutrons and complicates reactor control.

 Fluorine gas is very reactive, combining with almost any other element.
 Once combined as a fluoride, the resultant salt is very stable.
 Sodium fluoride is in toothpaste.
 After 4 years of operation at Oak Ridge, the molten fluoride salts did corrode the prototype metal reactor vessel (Pot) to a depth of 0.1 mm.
 In ThorCon corrosion is controlled by managing the redox potential and by changing out the Pot after 4 years of use.

-The only parts of the power plant that are subjected to neutron irradiation are within the Can.
+The parts of the power plant that are subjected to neutron irradiation are within the Can.
 The Can is used for 4 years, idled in the plant for 4 years, then transferred by CanShip to a Can Recycling Facility for inspection and refurbishment.
 The rest of the power plant can be maintained with standard industrial practices.

-Both the ThorConLand and ThorConIsle versions are built with steel-concrete-steel sandwich walls, of thickness 25-1000-25 mm.
+ThorCon is built with steel-concrete-steel sandwich walls of thickness 25-1000-25 mm.
 The outer steel layer is in contact with groundwater or seawater.
 The steel is coated and also protected from galvanic corrosion using impressed current cathodic protection and other techniques common in the marine industry.

 Two years from receipt of a firm order; transmission lines, permitting, siting, cooling are local limiting issues.

 No. ThorCon fission power plants must be located so they can be serviced by ocean-going ships that replace Cans and fuel salt casks.
 Presently 50% of the world’s population lives within 100 km of the sea.
 Three quarters of the world’s cities are near the sea.
-ThorCon CanShips can service plants on most major rivers.
-The CanShip is 150 m long, 23 m beam, 14 m air draft, with a river draft of 2.5 m.
+ThorCon CanShips can service plants on major rivers.
+The CanShip is 168 m long, 23 m beam, 14 m air draft, with a river draft of 2.5 m.

 No. Shipyards building ThorCon fission power plants need no special licenses or skills to handle radioactive materials.
 After a ThorCon is installed and pre-tested, uranium and thorium fuel will be supplied to the plant in fuel transport casks transported by ship.

 ThorCon is a molten salt reactor.
 Oak Ridge National Laboratory built two molten salt reactors in the 1970s; the second operated for 4 years.
-The team analyzed the experiences and furthered the design.
+The ThorCon team analyzed the experiences and furthered the design.
 All this research was well documented and is posted publicly.
-The ThorCon design team draws heavily on this information.
+The design team draws heavily on this information.